-It is intended that our involvement and participation in public safety campaigns will continue, such as the 'Ask for Angela' personal safety campaign and the 'One

-Punch' campaign which highlights consequences for both victims and perpetrators of spontaneous acts of violence.
+Our involvement and participation in public safety campaigns will continue, such as the 'Ask for Angela' personal safety campaign, the 'One Punch' campaign which highlights consequences for both victims and perpetrators of spontaneous acts of violence and support partners with campaigns such as 'Count 14' promoting awareness of alcohol consumption guidelines.
+We will also remain involved in ongoing work to ensure premises are complying with the recent Duty of Care condition.